Laughing kookaburra: Feeding

 Kookaburras hunt much as other kingfishers (or indeed Australasian robins) do, by perching on a convenient branch or wire and waiting patiently for prey to pass by.
 Common prey include mice and similar-sized small mammals, a large variety of invertebrates (such as insects, earthworms and snails), yabbies, small fish, lizards, frogs, small birds and nestlings, and most famously, snakes.
 Small prey are preferred, but kookaburras sometimes take large creatures, including venomous snakes, much longer than their bodies.
-When feeding their young, adult laughing kookaburras will make “Chuck calls”, which are deep, guttural calls that differ significantly from their daily chorus songs.
+When feeding their young, adult laughing kookaburras will make "Chuck calls", which are deep, guttural calls that differ significantly from their daily chorus songs.

 Visual displays

 To further enhance territorial behavior, kookaburras will partake in two types of aerial displays: trapeze and circular flights.
-Trapeze flights are aptly named after the swooping motion that neighboring kookaburras will make towards one another in midair when defending territory.
-During trapeze flights, an individual from each riot will perch on branches bordering the others’ territory and fly back and forth between trees within their established home range and trees bordering neighboring kookaburras territory.
+Trapeze flights are aptly named after the swooping motion that neighbouring kookaburras will make towards one another in midair when defending territory.
+During trapeze flights, an individual from each riot will perch on branches bordering the others' territory and fly back and forth between trees within their established home range and trees bordering neighbouring kookaburras territory.
 These displays have been observed to last up to a half an hour and are usually accompanied by calls from the sender and members of that individual's riot.
-Circle flights are initiated when an individual circumnavigates a neighboring territory by flying over the area and then quickly invading neighboring territory.
-Once inside the neighboring territory, the individual will fly in circles around the other kookaburras inhabiting the area, which results in a typical laughing call or squawking depending on whether the neighbors’ dominance status.
+Circle flights are initiated when an individual circumnavigates a neighbouring territory by flying over the area and then quickly invading neighbouring territory.
+Once inside the neighbouring territory, the individual will fly in circles around the other kookaburras inhabiting the area, which results in a typical laughing call or squawking depending on whether the neighbours' dominance status.
 Flight displays are useful for communicating over long distances, but other forms of visual signals can be effective for short-range communication.

 Close range visual signals can be used to convey aggression or indicate incoming threats to the flock.
-Aggressive posturing is used as a warning before attacking, a signal that is commonly received by foreign kookaburras encroaching on another groups’ territory.
+Aggressive posturing is used as a warning before attacking, a signal that is commonly received by foreign kookaburras encroaching on another groups' territory.
 Laughing kookaburras will splay out their wings and propel their head forward while shaking their tail feathers to exhibit dominance and ward off intruders.
 The aggressive posturing is followed up by chasing off the unwanted individual before attacking.
 Visual displays are also used to communicate vigilance and the presence of threats via alert postures.
 D. novaeguineae will open its beak, ruffle up the feathers surrounding its cap, and angle their heads towards the direction of the threat.
 Depending on the urgency of the threat, alarm postures may be followed by loud laugh-like calls to warn other members of the flock.